Chaz Robinson (American football)

 Chaz Miracle Allen Robinson (born November 8, 1992) is an American former professional football linebacker.
 He was born in Newport News, Virginia and was raised in Hampton, Virginia.
 In high school, Robinson decided to play high school football for Phoebus High School in Hampton.
 Robinson continued his football career playing college football for St. Augustine's University.
 During his senior season at St. Augustine's, Robinson was named the Co-Defensive Player of the Year in the Central Intercollegiate Athletic Association (CIAA).
-After graduating in 2014, Robinson signed with the Blacktips of the Fall Experimental Football League (FXFL).
-Following the fall season, Robinson signed with the York Capitals.
+After graduating in 2014, Robinson signed with the Blacktips of the Fall Experimental Football League (FXFL) to compete in a “Invite-Only” NFL Development and Recruiting game amongst FXFL teams for over 15+ different NFL team scouts.
+Following that fall 15 season, Robinson signed with the York Capitals for 2 seasons in 2015-2016 where he also amassed a Pro Indoor Football championship in 2015 in the American Indoor Football League also known as the AIFL.
 In August 2018, he then went on to teach American style football to youth and mature Chinese sports enthusiasts for the Skyway Youth American Football Academy where he coached and played simultaneously for a professional team in Foshan, China called the Foshan Tigers in the CNFL (China National Football League).